freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-information-security-and-quality-assurance/quality-assurance-and-testing-with-chai/learn-how-javascript-assertions-work.english.md

 ## Description
 <section id='description'>
 As a reminder, this project is being built upon the following starter project on <a href='https://glitch.com/#!/import/github/freeCodeCamp/boilerplate-mochachai/'>Glitch</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-mochachai/'>GitHub</a>.
+Navigate to `tests/1_unit-tests.js` and make the first test pass.
 Use assert.isNull() or assert.isNotNull() to make the tests pass.
 </section>

 ## Instructions